 Your walk will start from the central square of Theotokopoulos with the many café bars, while, a little further down, a street full of luxury jewelry stores stretches in front of you.
 Indulge in the charm of the beautiful straits of Fira and let your gaze wander to the eerie beauty of the Caldera of Santorini.

 The view of the Caldera is simply unbeatable, with the cliff being so steep that it causes an addictive combination of awe and terror.
-In Firostefani, you will find several worthwhile suggestions for food in restaurants and taverns that have as their main feature the relaxing atmosphere.
+In Firostefani, you will find several worthwhile suggestions for food in restaurants and taverns with a relaxing atmosphere as their main feature.

 On the way from Firostefani to Imerovigli, you will find the monastery of Agios Nikolaos, built in 1651 by the Gyzi family - a famous and wealthy family in Santorini.
 It is considered the border between the two settlements, and it is more than worth your visit.